 - Use of data derived from a counseling relationship for purposes of counselor training or research shall be confined to content that can be disguised to ensure full protection of the identity of the patient.

 - In recognition of the fact that the relationship between staff members and patients is one in which the utmost discretion, good judgment and ethical behavior is of paramount importance, certain restrictions as to the scope of that relationship need to be carefully and strictly outlined and adhered to by all staff.
 This needs to be done in order to ensure the relationship’s integrity and therapeutic soundness.
 Therefore, activities such as in-kind payment for services (i.e. a patient offering free meals at his or her restaurant to a counselor in exchange for counseling services), and financial transactions between staff members and patients such as lending/borrowing money, entering into loan agreements, formation of social relationships secondary to the ongoing therapeutic relationship, or the sponsoring (as in the practice of 12-Step groups and others) of active patients are all considered to be unethical and are not to be engaged in by the staff member or students.
 Giving or lending items to patients such as tobacco products is also prohibited for all staff.
-Similarly, if any staff member becomes aware of a colleague engaging in such activities, it is his or her responsibility to bring such issues and concerns to the President/CEO or Vice President of Administration/Finance immediately.
+Similarly, if any staff member becomes aware of a colleague engaging in such activities, it is his or her responsibility to bring such issues and concerns to the President/CEO, or the Vice President of Administration/Finance, or designee immediately.

 - If a staff member determines an inability to be of professional assistance to the patient, or perceives an ethical conflict, the staff member must bring this situation and its concerns to his or her supervisor.
 The supervisor will determine the most appropriate action to be taken.